terencesaw86/TrollVNC/README.md

 - Environment variables may be visible to the process environment; consider using a secure launcher if needed.

 ## Preset Examples

+By default, dirty detection is **disabled** because it usually has a high CPU cost.
+You can enable it with `-P` to set a fullscreen fallback threshold.

 Low-latency interactive (LAN):